Chemistry (BS) Program Overview

 “Chemistry is a wonderful combination of studying the created order and modeling reality with mathematical relationships,” Dr. Joe Saunders, Chemistry Department Chair explains.
 “A few simple symbols in an equation provide a wealth of insight into the behavior of materials.”

 If chemistry is your element, complete the request information form to inquire about your future as a chemistry major.
 Check out the American Chemical Society, too, a national organization that can help you make career connections.
-If your goal is to teach chemistry classes, check out our chemistry education degree program.

 The Academic Catalog is the student guide to all policies and procedures for Bluefield University.